deployphp/deployer/docs/selector.md

 [db.example.com] type:db env:prod
 ```

-As you can see, Deployer will run this task on all hosts with `env: prod` label.
+As you can see, Deployer will run this task on all hosts with the `env: prod` label.
-And if we define only `type` label, Deployer will run this task on specified host.
+And if we define only the `type` label, Deployer will run this task on the specified host.

 ```bash
 dep info type=web